 Last month, I wrote a novel that is a comedy about two Jewish businesswomen.
 Originally, the protagonists were middle-aged businessmen but I want the film adaptation to be as commercially appeasing as possible.
 Furthermore, people have complained about the lack of female-driven films in the mainstream marketplace along with the disparity in wages between the genders.

 In comedy, the double act refers to the straight man and mad man.
 In this article, the 25 choices for the role of the straight woman will be provided on the left as you scroll down.
 The 50 actresses are not randomly picked.
 Their casting is based on how they’ve acted or who they are in real life.

 The way that it works is that if you can’t get an A-list or B-list film star, you then concentrate on finding the TV equivalent (C-list).
 Straight-to-home (i.e. video and DVD) actors are D-list.
 A minor TV star is a rational choice compared to a stage performer, even if the latter has been nominated for (or won) a Tony.
 Different acting styles (stage acting is less subtle).

 If all of them won’t be in it then I would have to focus on casting middle-aged women such as Jennifer Jason Leigh (the stern one), Julia Louis-Dreyfus (the silly one), Demi Moore, Gina Gershon, Marisa Tomei, Janeane Garofalo, Amanda Peet, Pamela Adlon, Ashley Judd and Melina Kanakaredes.

-This article was almost titled The Brackets Principle.
+This article was almost titled The Parentheses Principle.
 It’s my term based on a theory that you sell somebody based on what they’ve done on screen or behind the lens.
 The below titles contained in the brackets tend to be either what made the actresses famous in the first place or what they’ve done currently that is in the media’s line of sight.

 1) Kristen Stewart (Twilight) and Emma Watson (Beauty and the Beast).